Japan’s state of emergency is no lockdown. What’s in it?

 TOKYO (AP) — Prime Minister Shinzo Abe has declared a state of emergency in Tokyo and six other hard-hit Japanese prefectures to fortify the fight against the coronavirus outbreak.
 But this is no European or Wuhan-style lockdown.
-Here is a look at what Japan’s state of emergency entails:
+A look at what Japan’s state of emergency entails:

 Q. WHY DID ABE DECLARE A STATE OF EMERGENCY?